habospace/lilla/README.md

 that finds all smith numbers that are smaller than a given 'n' (see what smith numbers are here https://en.wikipedia.org/wiki/Smith_number).
-It is a ground truth reference to check if the lilla implementation of the same task is executed correctly.
+It is a ground truth reference to check if the lilla implementation of the same task is executed correctly by the Evaluator.

 **(2.)** The **src/lillaTests/SmithNumbers.li** This is the
 **src/lillaTests/SmithNumbers.hs** code implemented in Lilla.
-It was made to test if the code is running correctly.
+It was made to test if the Lilla implementation of a program that finds all smith numbers below a given 'n' is executed correctly by the Evaluator.

 **(3.)** The **src/standards/standards.li** This module contains
 some standard functions of the Lilla programming language such as: